 This statement represents a guide to the acceptable use of the Thomas College computer and network facilities.
 It is only intended to address the issue of Thomas College computer and network facilities use.
 In those cases where data communications are carried across other regional networks or the Internet, users are advised that acceptable use policies of those other networks apply and may limit use.

-- Computer facilities privileges are only available to current students, faculty, staff and others (as approved by the VP for IS) of Thomas College.
+- Computer facilities privileges are only available to current students, faculty, staff and others (as approved by the VP of IS and CIO) of Thomas College.

 - Alumni who are taking courses are classified as current students for all policies.